HS4 carburetor tuning on Austin Mini

 Start the engine and let it run for a few minutes to reach its normal operating temperature.

 Increase the engine speed for a few seconds.
-This will help draw any excess fuel into the intake manifold.
+This will help draw any excess fuel into the inlet manifold.

 Op 11